tomjowitt/ozdata/README.md

 ---------------------

 This is a simple library, app and importer to handle geocoded Australian postcode data written in Go.
-It is very much a work in progress and the code is probably quite shoddy so feel free to fork and submit pull requests.
+It is very much a work in progress so feel free to fork and submit pull requests for both the code and the raw data.

 The data is provided by Datalicious: